diegoalbuquerque/CSSB2019-Challenge/README.md

 We should not hold responsible for any bad use or misuse of this study material

 With a great privilege this challenge has been created by (Eder, Helvio Junior, Ricardo, Rafael and Maico).
-In Special for Eder and Helvio’s time, for their dedication.
+In Special for Eder and Helvio’s time, for their dedication time and efforts.

 Have fun!